 titikShA means forgiveness and forbearance.
 The obstacles we encounter on our path are the result of our prArabdha karma.
 Rather than blaming others or feeling sorry for ourselves we might instead think, ‘This obstacle is the result of my own bad conduct.
 Because Ishvara is an ocean of grace, He is allowing me this experience so that I may understand why I do not want to do sin, which causes undue hardship for me and for others.'

 To paraphrase shrI Abhinava Vidyathirtha on the topic of encountering obstacles, ‘When tendencies nurtured in the previous birth are the same as those in the present birth then obstacles to a course of action are negligible.
 On the other hand, when past and present trends are at variance the one that is more powerful decides the course of action.
 If we try hard enough, we can certainly overcome past tendencies.
 How hard we must try cannot be determined beforehand.
-When obstacles are encountered we must try harder and harder till we succeed,’ (
+When obstacles are encountered we must try harder and harder till we succeed,’ (Pearls-of-Wisdom).

 shraddhA means faith in the scriptures and the guru.
 Without shraddhA it is impossible to grow spiritually.